vasilescur/ambush/README.md

 CM.make "sources.cm";
 ```

-In order to test the lexer, use the following command, where `myFile.tig` is
+In order to test the parser, use the following command, where `myFile.tig` is
 a relative path to the Tiger input source file:

 ```sml